donmccaughey/donm_cc/site-src/resume/Resume_of_Don_McCaughey.md

 2022 to present
 Staff Software Engineer

-I'm working cross-functionally with the Fleet Health and Fleet Efficiency teams to help move our engineering culture and standards towards a focus on quality and stability.
+I joined the fleet management team supporting Cruise's rapidly growing fleet of autonomous vehicles.

+- Worked on complex cross-functional integration efforts to deliver automatic firmware updates for Cruise's new Origin vehicle.
+- Drove efforts to improve engineering culture and standards.
+- On-boarded and mentored new engineers as the team doubled in size.

 ### Truework